Eng-Elias/FOCUS--Context_Engineering/README.md

 6.  **Configure Your AI**: Point your AI assistant to use the `FOCUS_CONTEXT` directory as its primary knowledge source.

 ## Framework Structure
-The FOCUS framework has been simplified into five core documents, each designed to capture a critical aspect of your project's context.
+The FOCUS framework consists of six core documents, each designed to capture a critical aspect of your project's context.

+- **`System_Prompt.md`**: Contains AI IDE rules and guidelines for maintaining context awareness and preventing hallucinations.
 - **`01_System_and_Interaction.md`**: Defines the AI's persona, interaction guidelines, and safety constraints.
 - **`02_Domain_Overview.md`**: Provides a comprehensive overview of the project, including its architecture, data models, and technical decisions.
 - **`03_Standards_and_Conventions.md`**: Outlines coding standards, API conventions, and documentation styles.
 - **`04_Tasks_and_Workflow.md`**: Describes current objectives, delivery standards, and testing requirements.
-- **`05_User_and_Session.md`**: Captures user preferences and session-specific context.
+- **`05_Session.md`**: Captures session-specific context, recent activities, and frequently accessed information.

 ## Customization Guide

+1.  **Start with System Prompt**: Configure `System_Prompt.md` in your AI IDE for context-aware development
-1.  **Customize FOCUS context**: update the `FOCUS_CONTEXT` directory with your project's specific context.
+2.  **Customize Core Context**: Update the numbered templates (01-05) with your project's specific information
-2.  **Adapt to Your Stack**: Pay special attention to the "Architecture Notes" and "Technology Adaptations" sections in each template to tailor them to your specific frameworks and platforms.
+3.  **Adapt to Your Stack**: Tailor architecture descriptions and technology-specific sections to your frameworks
-3.  **Delete What You Don't Need**: The framework is modular.
-If a template is not relevant to your project (e.g., `serverless` notes in a monolithic app), remove it.
+4.  **Remove Irrelevant Sections**: The framework is modular - delete sections not applicable to your project

 ## Best Practices